Shaun Tait: Early career

 Tait played for South Australia throughout his first-class career, also playing for Australia A and, in 2004, for Durham County Cricket Club in England.
 He took almost 200 first-class wickets after making his first-class debut at the age of 19 against Western Australia in December 2002 at Adelaide Oval.
 He only bowled in one innings on debut, taking three wickets for the cost of 77 runs (3/77) from 22.2 overs.
 Tait played five matches during his first season, taking 20 wickets at a bowling average of 22.55 runs per wicket.
 He made his List A debut in February 2003 and as a result of his strong first season, was awarded a place at the Australian Cricket Academy alongside players such as Ben Hilfenhaus and Luke Ronchi.

 Tait was South Australia's leading wicket taker, and the second leading wicket taker overall in the 2003–04 ING Cup with 18 wickets at an average of 19.61.
 The highlight of his season was his record-breaking haul of 8/43 against Tasmania on 9 January 2004.
 These were the best figures by an Australian in List A cricket, and the eighth-best List A figures of all time.
-He was selected in the Australia A team to take on the touring India side.
+He was selected in the Australia A team to take on the touring India team.
 He took 3/85 in the Indians' first innings.
 He once again had a strong Sheffield Shield season, taking 30 wickets at an average of 28.33 and he was awarded the Bradman Young Cricketer of the Year award.